-Today, the public sector requires an intelligent extraction of data, as well as an efficient planning, in the face of constant technological advances, thus predicting the socioeconomic impact of different regions
+The public sector requires intelligent data acquisition, as well as an efficient planning, in order to face constant technological advances and accomplishing socioeconomic impact

-To carry out a planning, having as a tool the analysis and the visualization of data, allows the public sector to examine the present situation in which are different regions and to observe a general overview to the future of the diverse impacts that has Its socio-cultural and economic management.
+To carry out a planning, having as a tool the analysis and the visualization of data, allows the public sector to examine the current situation of different regions and to observe a general overview to the future of the diverse impacts that has its social and economic management.

 Both incoming and well-entered governments require a holistic view of their financial situation